Quantitative Operations by the FED in US

 CURRENT READINGS

-- The FED currently holds USD 6.4tn in financial assets on its balance sheet.
-It just removed 6.7bn USD liquidity from markets last week by selling/letting mature bonds it owned.
+• The FED currently holds USD 6.5tn in financial assets.
+It just added 7.4bn USD liquidity to markets last week by buying bonds.
 In light of this, net bond supply available to investors remains positive but keeps trending down further - US bond yields are not currently supported by monetary policy.

 MARKET IMPLICATIONS

-The rising balance sheet of the FED shows a 1-year correlation of 0.69 with rising 10Y Treasury bond yields (no relationship) and of -0.30 with rising stocks in the S&P 500 index (no relationship).
-This means that ongoing quantitative operations did UNLIKELY influence stock prices and did VERY UNLIKELY influence bond yields.
+The rising balance sheet of the ECB shows a 1-year correlation of 0.79 (this is a strong positive correlation between the ECB balance sheets and bond yields moving in the same directions, implying no causation here as bonds are moving for different reasons) with rising 10Y German bond yields and of 0.45 with rising stocks in the Stoxx 600 index (mild).
+This means that ongoing quantitative operations had MINOR INFLUENCE influence stock prices and had NO CAUSAL INFLUENCE influence bond yields.